dzungngnbh/gelato-proxyd/README.md

 7. Cache immutable responses from backends.
 8. Provides metrics to measure request latency, error rates, and the like.

+## Difference from original proxyd
+Add dynamic route for admin to add and remove authentication keys.

 ## Usage